Are you planning to open a salon and wondering what equipment you need?

-You want to your chairs to look good also in a few years from now.
-If you cannot afford good quality because you’re just starting out, I would rather not buy anything and instead try to work with a temporary solution until you can afford a chair of descent quality.
+You want your chairs to look good also in a few years from now.
+If you cannot afford good quality because you’re just starting out, I would rather not buy anything and instead try to work with a temporary solution until you can afford a chair of decent quality.

-You and your client will spend a lot of time in the chair so they will get worn quickly.
-In fact, you’ll save money by picking one with good leather material from start that will be much more durable and you do not need to replace it in just a years time.
+You and your client will spend a lot of time in the chair, so they will get worn quickly.
+In fact, you’ll save money by picking one with good leather material from the start that will be much more durable, and you do not need to replace it in just a year’s time.